Psychology Conversion Course

 Students are evaluated by course work assessment throughout the year, by written examination papers at the end of each year of the course, and by the research project in the second year.

-Candidates for admission to the Higher Diploma in Psychology must hold a primary degree, in any discipline, normally with at least an upper second-class honors.
+Candidates for admission to the Psychology Conversion Course must hold a primary degree, in any discipline, normally with at least an upper second-class honors.
 We will also accept applications from final year students of other honours degree programmes, where any offers made would be contingent on results obtained.
 A strictly limited number of students will be accepted, based on the application form with two academic references and a curriculum vitae.
 In addition to your primary qualification and references, the following will be taken into account in the selection process: any relevant or cognate postgraduate qualifications; any courses or modules taken in psychology; any work experience, paid or voluntary, in a relevant setting.

 Application for entry is not through the CAO – see below under, ‘How to Apply’ for further details.